This design is the twenty-third of thirty-six woodblock prints in Rakusan's second main sequence series,

 As advertised in the booklet, Foster initially offered original 9" x 14" woodblock prints of 123 for $6.

-Sometimes offered for sale today as reproductions of 123 are actually copies of page 8 cut from the Foster booklet.
+design.
+What are sometimes offered for sale as reproductions of 123 are actually only copies of page 8 cut from the Foster booklet.

 Oddly, Foster makes no reference to 123 being part of a series of designs although he surely knew it was.